raniajarral/raniajarral/README.md

 # Rania Jarral

-Hi, I’m Rania! — I’m an android dev with a focus on clean design and practical builds for startups and solo founders.
+Hi, I’m Rania!
+I’m an Android dev with a focus on clean design and practical builds for startups and solo founders.
 When I’m not working on Android apps, you’ll usually find me tinkering with web and front-end projects just for fun!

 I specialize in Android and Flutter but often branch into the frontend when needed.
 Whether it's a fintech dashboard, an NFC utility, or a sleek portfolio, I’m all about getting it shipped.